-3. Continue to slice the aloe leaf as needed, to cover the minor burn or sunburn area of your skin.
-Use generously, and be careful to preserve the parts of the leaf that you don't need, so you can save the leaf to use later.
-It's best to preserve the aloe gel in the aloe skin until you are ready to use it, rather than carve out the gel and store in a bowl for later use.
+Continue to cover the minor burn or sunburn area of your skin.
+Use generously, and be careful to preserve the parts of the leaf that you don’t need, so you can save the leaf to use later.
+It’s best to preserve the aloe gel in the aloe skin until you are ready to use it, rather than carve out the gel and store in a bowl for later use.

 Every time I’ve used pure aloe gel form the leaf to treat sunburn or minor burns, I have achieved immediate overnight results.
 From acquiring extreme sunburn during a spring break in Florida, to treating a minor burn on my hand by grabbing a hot pot handle, (whelps), applying pure aloe gel from the plant itself, made the pain instantly go away, and showed noticeable miraculous healing of my skin.
 I’ve recommended this to family and friends, and they also have seen results.

 Yesterday, a friend spent a day at the beach on a rainy and overcast day.
 Because of the clouds, she thought it was ok to stay out in the sun longer, without diligently applying sunscreen.
 She went home to her surprise, with severe sunburn all over her body.
 She had been googling solutions and was putting vinegar on her sunburn when we spoke, so I advised her to put down the vinegar and grab an aloe leaf from the grocery store, with the above instructions.
 Today she was in disbelief by the immediate results, and reported that most of the sunburn had faded, and her skin no longer felt uncomfortable.
 Your skin will love you for it.

 While I can’t guarantee that the aloe vera plant will heal you in the same way, it is absolutely the first solution you may want to try if you have sunburn or a minor burn.